-Part 5 of the planning scheme identifies all the relevant codes applicable to your proposal.
+Part 5 of the Planning Scheme identifies all the relevant codes applicable to your proposal.
 The following codes are just the key codes related to the different types of tourist accommodation and can be used to see (at a glance) if your proposal can meet these acceptable outcomes for development that is Accepted development (subject to requirements):

-- For bed and breakfast Home Based Business Code - Table 9.3.8.3.1 Criteria for Acceptable and Assessable Development - For Short term accommodation (e.g. Cabins) and Nature-based tourism - Tourism Use Code - Table 9.3.17.3.1 Criteria for Acceptable and Assessable Development - For Tourist park (e.g. Camping grounds, holiday cabins, motor home, campervan and caravan parks) - Tourist Park Code - Table 9.3.18.3.1 Criteria for Acceptable and Assessable Development
+Activity Code Bed and breakfast Home Based Business Code: Table 9.3.8.3.1 Criteria for Acceptable and Assessable Development Short term accommodation (e.g. Cabins) & Nature-based tourism Tourism Use Code: Table 9.3.17.3.1 Criteria for Acceptable and Assessable Development Tourist park (e.g. Camping grounds, holiday cabins, motor home, campervan and caravan parks): Tourist Park Code: Table 9.3.18.3.1 Criteria for Acceptable and Assessable Development

-It is important to note that the above is not a comprehensive list and other codes listed in Part 5 of the planning scheme still apply.
+It is important to note that the above is not a comprehensive list and other codes listed in Part 5 of the Planning Scheme still apply.

-Also, parts of the planning scheme refer to an important administrative term - tourist accommodation site.
+Also, parts of the Planning Scheme refer to an important administrative term - tourist accommodation site.
 A tourist accommodation site is an area where an individual caravan, cabin, tent, recreation vehicle, motor home, campervan or similar structure is or can be erected or placed, and is occupied by a maximum of 8 persons.
-This term is used in the planning scheme to help determine the level of assessment and outline the requirements for a proposal (for example, maximum number of accommodation sites allowed on a property).
+This term is used in the Planning Scheme to help determine the level of assessment and outline the requirements for a proposal (for example, maximum number of accommodation sites allowed on a property).

-Temporary uses
+Temporary Uses